ACS Award in Industrial Chemistry

 Sponsored by the ACS Division of Business Development & Management

-Tobin J. Marks, a catalysis chemistry professor at Northwestern University, says Stevens is "the kind of superb industrial scientist and technologist who comes along only once in a generation."
-Marks adds that Stevens' work "has permanently changed the face of modern polymerization science, and has led to a number of multi-billion-dollar processes that produce cleaner, greener, more recyclable, and more processible polymeric materials than ever believed possible.
-Moreover, due to Stevens' incisive work, the intimate mechanistic details of catalyst function are understood at a level never before thought possible for an industrial olefin-polymerization catalyst."
+Wu, 56, was born and raised in Taiwan.
+She received a B.S. degree in chemical engineering from Taipei Institute of Technology in 1970.
+She then traveled to the U.S. for graduate studies and received a Ph.D. in physical organic chemistry from the University of Rochester in 1976.
+After a short stint as a process chemist with American Cyanamid, Wu joined Mobil's Petrochemicals Division in Edison, N.J., in 1978.
+In 2002, she became the first woman to be named to the prestigious rank of senior scientific adviser at ExxonMobil.
+In addition to many internal company awards, she received the Thomas Alva Edison Award in 2005 from the New Jersey R&D Council for her accomplishments.

-Stevens doesn't spend all his time in the lab, however.
-Four years ago, he earned his private pilot's license.
+"I find the work of an industrial chemist to be important and rewarding, because I can see the fruits of my labors," Wu observes.
+"Whether it's a product on the shelf or a process to produce something useful, I know it's improving the quality of life for many people in my own community and around the world."
+She adds that industrial chemists have evolved from working nearly alone in the lab to working as part of a team of scientists from different areas to bring products to the market in a fast-changing and competitive business environment.
+"That's always refreshing and exciting," she says.

-Stevens' award address will be presented before the Division of Business Development & Management, with a cosponsorship by the Division of Inorganic Chemistry.—Sophie Rovner
+The award address will be presented before the Division of Business Development & Management.

 Join the conversation